 Biostatisticians often gather necessary data before an experiment can take place, gather data during the experimental stage and gather data after the experiments are over in order to determine the level of real world success or failure.

 What is the workplace of a Biostatistician like?

 A person in the biostatistics field will find employment in universities, government agencies, pharmaceutical companies, medical corporations, and agricultural firms.
-They will often work as a part of a team of scientists during typical office working hours, 40 hours per week.
-Nights and weekends would not be an issue unless a deadline needs to be met.
-People in this profession are usually stationed in comfortable offices, though travel may be necessary to confer with other scientists.
+They often work as a part of a team of scientists during typical office working hours, 40 hours per week.
+Travel may be necessary to confer with other scientists.